sunshineatnoon/Paper-Implementations/cycleGAN/Readme.md

-# PyTorch Implementation of DiscoGAN
+# PyTorch Implementation of CycleGAN

 PyTorch implementation of [Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks](https://junyanz.github.io/CycleGAN/) on the Facades dataset.